Creating/editing Patch Management policies

 You can configure VSA 10 to take specific actions based on the following criteria:

-When an update matches a defined rule, VSA 10 can take the following actions:
+When an update matches a defined rule, VSA 10 can be configured to take one the following actions:

 You can add any number of update rules.
-VSA 10 will evaluate them in a top-down order; the system will check the rules from the top of the list, and when a rule matches the update, the evaluation will stop and that rule's action will apply.
-You can click the Move Up, Move Down, Move First, or Move Last buttons in the Actions menu to change the rules' sequence.
+VSA 10 will evaluate them in a top-down order, and when a rule matches the update, the evaluation will stop and that rule's action will apply.
+You can click and drag rules using the braille icon on the left to reposition them, or use the arrows on the right to change the rules position.

 Good to know

-- We recommend turning off automatic updates to have full control over deployment and reboot procedures.
+- We recommend using the Managed OS and Software Patching policy type, which turns off automatic updates and enables access to the OS Rules module, to have full control over deployment and reboot procedures.

 - Choosing to not install an update is effective only under the following circumstances: